WildernessLabs/Chloroplast/docs/source/cli/index.md

 ## `build` sub command

-The build subcommand will build a chloroplast site
+The build subcommand will build a Chloroplast site

 ```
 chloroplast build --root path/to/SiteConfig/ --out path/to/out